Ten Tips to Optimize Skype Call Quality

 Update your Wi-Fi router.
 If it’s older than 5 years, if it needs to be restarted, if quality improves after you restart it, a new Wi-Fi router could help.

-- The 2.4GHz band is superior for penetrating walls and bouncing around corners, and is almost always our choice.
-Connect to the 2.4GHz channel if you simply can’t be in the same room as your router.
+- The 2.4GHz band is superior for penetrating walls, and is almost always our choice for video calling from a portable device.
+Connect to the 2.4GHz channel if you simply can’t always be in the same room as your router.

 Consider an extender or access point.
 Is your bedroom, study or lounge more than one room away from your Wi-Fi router?
 Set up additional Wi-Fi clouds.
 There are 3 ways.
 In order of goodness (best is first):